git-sumana/AdvJava/README.md

 7. Working more on Interfaces (MoreOnInterfaces.java)
 8. Introduction to Enumeration / enum (EnumEx.java)
 9. Enum with if cases/ switch case (eSwitch.java)
+10. Using Getter and Setters with Enum Objects and Parameters (GetSettersEx.java)